phetsims/phet-info/doc/typescript-quick-start.md

 ### Transpile TypeScript

 * Change directory to the build tools: `cd chipper/`
-* Run the TypeScript transpiler: `grunt transpile --watch` which starts a process that will auto-transpile when files change.
+* Run the TypeScript transpiler: `grunt transpile --live` which starts a process that will auto-transpile when files change.

 ### Experiment with your new TypeScript repo